anstadnik/nebula_demo/README.md

 # Apple Store Review Analysis API

 This project provides an API for collecting, processing, and analyzing Apple Store reviews.
 It collects 100 random reviews for a specified app, processes the data to extract key fields, calculates metrics, performs sentiment analysis, groups negative reviews using BERTopic, and extracts keywords from negative reviews using TF-IDF.
-The API also supports visualization endpoints that return images (as base64-encoded PNGs) for charts generated with Altair.
+The API also supports visualization endpoints that return images for charts generated with Altair.

 ## Setup Instructions